California Employers' Retiree Benefit Trust (CERBT) Fund

 In order to participate in the California Employers' Retiree Benefit Trust (CERBT) program, employers must provide periodic other post-employment benefit (OPEB) cost reports to the CalPERS Board of Administration.
 The CalPERS Board requires that OPEB cost reports must be prepared using actuarial assumptions and methods that comply with Actuarial Standards of Practice and with Governmental Accounting Standards.

-To assist you in obtaining an OPEB actuarial valuation to satisfy GASB OPEB reporting requirements, CalPERS will provide, upon request, an extract of participant information we maintain for employers participating in the Public Employees Medical and Hospital Care Act (PEMHCA).
-There is no cost for this extract.
+To assist employers in obtaining an OPEB actuarial valuation to satisfy GASB OPEB reporting requirements, we've established an automated process to retrieve an extract of participant information for employers participating in the Public Employees Medical and Hospital Care Act (PEMHCA).
+There's for this extract.
+A list of the data elements and values provided in the OPEB data extract can be found here: OPEB Census Report Information (PDF).

-Since GASB standards are an accounting principle and will affect your financial statements, we urge you to contact your auditor to discuss whether you need an extract before submitting your request.
+Since GASB standards are an accounting principle and will affect the employer's financial statements, we urge you to contact your auditor to discuss whether you need an extract before submitting the request.
+Please note that the data provided in these reports is unaudited.
+It's the employer's responsibility to review the data for validity prior to use in any calculations.

 - CalPERS 457 Plan